eTranzact calls for policy on cash payments

 Explaining further, the COO said cashless economy also results in the reduction in the risks associated with transporting currency notes, both for banks and individual robbery, loss from fire or flood, among other things.

-It is estimated that four in every 10 Ghanaians carry cash, which is riskier; six in 10 during travel and one in every 10 Ghanaians using informal services had their money stolen.
+It is estimated that four in every 10 Ghanaians carry cash, which is more risky; six in 10 during travel and one in every 10 Ghanaians using informal services had their money stolen.

-It helps to formalize informal transactions and because it is a transparent process it helps combat crime and corruption while helping with record-keeping to reduce room for tax avoidance.
+It helps to formalise informal transactions and because it is a transparent process it helps combat crime and corruption while helping with record keeping to reduce room for tax avoidance.

-“Neighbouring Nigeria set an example when the Central Bank instituted a cashless economy policy to, among other things, drive development and modernization of Nigeria’s payment system in line with the country’s vision 2020 goal of being among the top 20 economies by the year 2020”, he stated.
+“Neighbouring Nigeria set an example when the Central Bank instituted a cashless economy policy to, among other things, drive development and modernisation of Nigeria’s payment system in line with the country’s vision 2020 goal of being among the top 20 economies by the year 2020”, he stated.“We believe a policy that prescribes a structured approach is a step in the right direction to a well thought-out, properly sequenced cashless economy implementation,” he added.—GB